emma-junior/sneakersvilleapp/README.md

 ### What I learned

-On the frontend aspect- It deepened my knowledge on typescript, redux and i got to fully understood the benefits of using SCSS over the normal CSS.
+- On the frontend aspect: It deepened my knowledge on typescript, redux and i got to fully understood the benefits of using SCSS over the normal CSS.
-On the backend aspect- I learnt and understood how to make CRUD api's using the express.js framwork and the Mongo db database.
+- On the backend aspect: I learnt and understood how to make CRUD api's using the express.js framwork and the Mongo db database.
 I also understood more on JWT and how to use it in a project.
 I am proud of the application I built and the logic applied.

 ### Continued development